-Inflation Rate in Japan averaged 2.95 percent from 1958 until 2019, reaching an all time high of 24.90 percent in February of 1974 and a record low of -2.50 percent in October of 2009.
-This page provides the latest reported value for - Japan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Ministry of Internal Affairs & Communications
+Inflation Rate in Japan averaged 2.93 percent from 1958 until 2020, reaching an all time high of 24.90 percent in February of 1974 and a record low of -2.50 percent in October of 2009.
+This page provides the latest reported value for - Japan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Japan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Ministry of Internal Affairs & Communications

-Inflation Rate in Japan is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Japan to stand at 1.50 in 12 months time.
-In the long-term, the Japan Inflation Rate is projected to trend around 1.70 percent in 2020, according to our econometric models.
+Inflation Rate in Japan is expected to be -0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Japan to stand at 0.20 in 12 months time.
+In the long-term, the Japan Inflation Rate is projected to trend around 1.00 percent in 2021 and 1.20 percent in 2022, according to our econometric models.